 Within about two to four weeks of submitting the primary application, you’ll start to receive secondary applications.
 Plan to complete these straight away, within 7-14 days.
 It’s a very short window, which means you must prepare well in advance to ensure you submit a quality response.

-Read our Medical School Secondary Application Guide to learn how to create stand out secondaries.
+Read our Medical School Secondary Application Guide to learn how to craft stand out secondaries.

 Interview invites arrive between August and September and continue into the spring of the following year.
 Your personal timeline for preparing for interviews should begin months before receiving an invitation.
 Ensure you have a flexible schedule during this time, practice answering questions, and participate in mock interviews to prepare yourself.